 National Public Health Accreditation

-Public health accreditation is a national, voluntary standards-based program.
-Accreditation standards are based on 12 Domains which include the 10 Essential Public Health Services, Administration and Management, and Governance.
+Public health accreditation is a national, voluntary, standards-based program supported by the Centers for Disease Control and Prevention (CDC), in partnership with the Robert Wood Johnson Foundation.
+Accreditation Standards are based on 12 Domains, which include the 10 Essential Public Health Services, Administration and Management, and Governance.

-The Public Health Accreditation Board (PHAB) has been established to serve as the independent accrediting body.
+The Public Health Accreditation Board (PHAB) was established to serve as the independent accrediting body.
 Please visit the Public Health Accreditation Board website for more information.

 The Department has developed three key documents related to accreditation: a State Health Assessment (SHA), a Department Strategic Plan (SP), and a State Health Improvement Plan (SHIP).
 Click an image below to view the publication.

 Currently, OPA is developing a sustainability plan, which will describe the Department’s accreditation status and the reaccreditation process for the next five years.
 These Reaccreditation Guidelines were released in January 2017.